 Prix Bayeux - Calvados For War Correspondents This event celebrates the commitment of men and women reporters, whose role is to reveal to us the war zones of the word.
-The 28th edition of the Prix Bayeux-Calvados for War Correspondents will take place from 3rd to 9th October 2022.
-For a week, international news will be at the heart of many events in Bayeux with new exhibitions, debates, screenings, a book fair and school visits.
+The Prix Bayeux-Calvados for War Correspondents will take place for a week, international news will be at the heart of many events in Bayeux with new exhibitions, debates, screenings, a book fair and school visits.
 There will also be many exchanges between the public and the international reporters, witnesses to today's conflicts around the world.
 More info: www.prixbayeux.org The notion of liberty is very much anchored in Bayeux with the Memorial Museum of the Battle of Normandy, the British Military Cemetery, the Memorial for reporters and the Capa roundabout.
 Along the Fabian Ware Boulevard, these sites all testify of a dearly won freedom and the city's commitment to defend it.
 This sector of the city has been named Liberty Alley.